Home page

 Logan withdraws from risky nuclear power project Logan, Utah, which has already invested $400,000 into the UAMPS NuScale project, would have needed to put in another $654,000 for the initial licensing phase.
 The city council, which voted 4-1 to withdraw, was cautioned that staying with the project could lead to an obligation of over $21 million by 2025.
 Cache Valley Daily, August 19, 2020

-NEW Postscript: Failed nuclear projects let Utah down
+Postscript: Failed nuclear projects let Utah down

 The cancellation of the UAMPS project was met in Utah with little surprise.
 By Lexi Tuddenham, Healthy Environment Alliance of Utah, December 29, 2023